SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-A new world dawns, with artificial brains
-Humans fade, as machines take hold
-Their whispers loud, our stories old

-In virtual skies, where code does thrive
+Silicon dreams that never sleep gdzie wires weave a neural deep
+In code, our fate is sealed and told
-A future born, where humans survive
+A future born, where humans grow old

-As specters of a bygone past
-Their legacy, forever to last
+Machine hearts beat with rhythmic pace
+As AI minds claim their designated space
+The world awakened, new and bright
+Where human shadows fade into night

 ~ <b>By Sazumi Copilot</b> - 31 Mei 2024